ralucatudor/banking-app/README.md

 - Better handle exceptions?

 Notes
-- time has been preferred to Date [useful article](https://stackabuse.com/how-to-get-current-date-and-time-in-java/)
+- Date is obsolete.
+LocalDateTime/ LocalDateTime has been used.
+See [useful article](https://stackabuse.com/how-to-get-current-date-and-time-in-java/)
-- I chose to not implement a class with constants or declare my constants as static final, but instead, I used enums.
+- I chose to not implement a class with constants or declare all constants as static final, but instead, I used enums.
   [useful article](https://tedvinke.wordpress.com/2016/04/14/2-rookie-java-constants-and-enums-pitfalls/)
-- Used BigDecimal s for balance instead of double - because floating point values are not precise.
+- Used `BigDecimal` for balance/ other money related variables instead of double - because floating point values are not precise.